 The candidate’s ability to effectively communicate and collaborate as part of a greater team, all working toward the same goal (but possibly with different information sets and levels of understanding).

-At Talint Solutions, we pride ourselves on successfully connecting organizations with top-notch IT talent, including highly skilled security architects.
+At Talint Solutions, we pride ourselves on successfully connecting organizations with top-notch IT talent.
+This is true whether you're looking to hire a CTO or a highly skilled security architect.
 We understand the critical role security plays in your business, and we're committed to finding the perfect person to match your exact needs.
 So, if you're in need of someone in this particular IT role, or in one of the others we’ve mentioned here, get in touch with us today!